ahinkel421/goalstrive/README.md

 To dos for next session:

-1. Add comments to code changes.
-1. Add alert if log in invalid.
 1. On logout, change navbar back.
+1. On login/signup button click, reset input values to "".
 1. On dest goals page, explain checkpoint goals.
 1. Enable adding checkpoint goals.